How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 Step 6.
 Include Necessary Legal Disclaimers

-- Repeat who is allowed to enter.
+- A repeat of who is eligible to enter.

 Keep the language simple and clear.
-And, if you’re not sure about anything, it’s best to ask a lawyer.
+And if you’re not sure about anything, it’s best to ask a lawyer.

 Step 7.
 Review and Finalize Your Rules